rapid7/javascript-style-guide/README.md

 ## Events

-  - [24.1](#24.1) <a name='24.1'></a> When attaching data payloads to events (whether DOM events or something more proprietary like Backbone events), pass a hash instead of a raw value.
+  - [24.1](#24.1) <a name='24.1'></a> When attaching data payloads to events (whether DOM events or something more proprietary like Backbone events), pass an object instead of a raw value.
 This allows a subsequent contributor to add more data to the event payload without finding and updating every handler for the event.
 For example, instead of:

     ```javascript
     // bad